 Instead, turn to the many healthy ways to train your body to more efficiently burn fat:

 1. Stay in a moderate heart rate zone during a cardio session that lasts 45 minutes or longer (this can theoretically be done without eating beforehand).

-2. Supplement with herbal blends for an extra boost to your everyday routine.
+2. Supplement with natural formulas for an extra boost to your everyday routine.

 3. Add short bursts of high intensity to a normal workout, such as jumping jacks between strength sets or 30-second sprints during a 3-mile run.

 You think: I need to stop eating at least 2 hours before bedtime.

 The reality: The time of day you choose to eat dinner is not nearly as essential as it is to keep tabs on your total caloric intake.
 However, eating a heavy meal or eating close to bedtime can interrupt sleep.
 Lack of quality sleep can mess with hormone levels, leading to increased appetite.
 But there’s a simple solution for that.
 Give your body ample time to eat, digest and wind down in the evenings.
 For those prone to heart burn or other digestive issues, I’d recommend steering clear of any irritating foods at night.
 Choose fermented fare, like kefir or kombucha tea, since they’re easier for the body to digest.
 If you really can’t avoid eating your last meal at 9 p.m., a digestive enzyme supplement can help move things along in time to turn down.

 You think: Living on salads and juices is a sure-fire way to lose weight fast.